Trump 2.0

 It’s clear what the initial economic consequences of Trump’s platform will be.
 American exceptionalism (economic growth at any cost) will continue, fuelling inflationary pressure in the process.
 China seems better prepared than Europe for the economic battle that will ensue, but sooner or later, Beijing will have to lend a hand to Chinese consumers, who are being battered by the country’s ongoing property sector slump.
 Beijing will also have to direct its attention towards its new friends in the Global South, to be able to sell to them what countries in the North are about to tax heavily.
 While the US will see renewed inflation, countries in the Global South will benefit from an influx of low-cost Chinese imports.
 Europe will soon have to make some tough decisions – although it’s not yet clear who will take and implement those decisions.
 Angelic Europe will find itself standing alone and defenceless against the belligerent Chinese and US.
 In the near term, the region will need at the very least an attuned central bank.

 Turning to the outlook for financial markets, and even though modesty is called for when making forecasts, it’s fairly safe to say that the US dollar will continue to appreciate against other main currencies, that the US Federal Reserve will slow the pace of and then stop its rate cuts, and that both bond yields and inflation expectations will steadily rise.
-The stock prices of companies and sectors that are best poised to withstand the stronger dollar and higher interest rates will continue to climb until the until the negative impact of the increase in the discount rate exceeds the positive impact of the continued increase in earnings on the valuation of the shares, as occurred in 2022.
+The stock prices of companies and sectors that are best poised to withstand the stronger dollar and higher interest rates will continue to climb until the negative impact of the increase in the discount rate exceeds the positive impact of the continued increase in earnings on the valuation of the shares, as occurred in 2022.
 The next US recession will probably be triggered by a drop in the value of financial assets – leading to a negative wealth effect – prompted by excessively high interest rates.
 Only then can we expect to see financial markets in the rest of the world take the upper hand on markets in the US, helped by a weaker greenback.
 But we’re not there yet.

 With Trump, more so than with any other major political leader, we need to make a clear distinction between what he says – which is generally akin to an opening bid – and what he actually does.
 Trump works on instinct and doesn’t follow any particular ideology, which makes him particularly agile and adaptable.
 In these uncertain times, perhaps that is his main strength, along with his exceptional resilience that makes him appear unwavering.
 His volatility is unsettling but it is consistent with the world today.
 We therefore should not be surprised if there are in fact no tax cuts, no new customs duties, no deportations of illegal immigrants, and no dramatic decreases in immigration, since all those factors are inflationary and US consumers don’t want inflation.
 Trump’s instinct could very well lead to such an about-face from his platform.